 Fax: 08701 911327

 - Water: Available free of charge on the pontoons and at various locations around the harbour.
-Contact lighthouse attendant or port control.
+Contact lighthouse attendant or Local Port Services.

 - Car Parking: Parking is available on the Marine Drive and West Pier.